 Orientation for New DirectorsThe company’s board of directors has scheduled orientation for every new director in order to build knowledge and understanding about the business, including the performance of various company tasks.
 In order to prepare directors for the performance of their respective duties, the company has policy for promoting the building of new knowledge for every director in learning about good governance, industrial conditions, technology businesses and new innovations in order to enable directors to efficiently take over their respective duties as soon as possible.
 The Corporate Secretary will coordinate various issues as follows:

-In 2017, the company provided orientation for four new directors, namely, Mr. Suroj Lamsam, The secretary prepared various information that the aforementioned directors needed to be aware of and to follow various regulations and rules in addition to asset purchase-sales and business ethics.
+In 2019, the company provided orientation for four new directors, namely, Mr. Preedee Ngamsantikul and Mr. Phairoj Boonpun, The secretary prepared various information that the aforementioned directors needed to be aware of and to follow various regulations and rules in addition to asset purchase-sales and business ethics.
+In addition, they are was in Director Accreditation Program (DAP) Class,164/2019

 - Things to Know: Business infrastructure, director infrastructure, scope of duty, laws directors need to know.